 - Maintain a safe distance between you and the cars in front of you

 If you are a motorcyclist, practicing safe riding tips such as the ones above may decrease your chances of being injured in a collision with a motor vehicle.
 Unfortunately, no matter how careful you ride, you may still become the victim of a crash due to the negligence or recklessness of another driver.
 When that happens, you need representation from aggressive and effective personal injury lawyers who will go up against the insurance companies and fight for you in court to help you get the compensation you need and deserve.
-In Florida and Alabama, count on the Law Office of Talbott, Lampert, and Stoner, P.A. to provide you with the representation you need.
+In Florida and Alabama, count on the Law Office of J.J.
+Talbott, P.A. to provide you with the representation you need.
 Call today at 850-437-9600.